chrisgilmerproj/neoclock/README.md

 Every fifteen minutes there is an animation sequence.
 The top of the hour runs a rainbow cycle.
 The other three animations cycle one color through all the pixels in the clock.

+Laser Cut Files
+---

+The files used to laser cut the body of the clock are found in the `ponoko` directory.
+The final files sent to Ponoko were:

+- `neoclock_ponoko_wood_final.eps`
+- `neoclock_ponoko_acrylic_final.eps`

+The original SVG files are provided for convenience.

+The wood used was a `Veneer MDF Cherry 5.7mm` at 384mm square.

+The acrylic used was an `Acrylic Opal 5.6mm` at 181mm square.